How Much Will a House Extension Cost In 2024?

 A single-storey expansion costs roughly £50,000 on average.
 As this is the most frequent purpose for a single-storey extension, it would give you a good-sized rear or side expansion and include the cost of a kitchen.

-Extension Prices
+Single Storey Extension Prices in 2024

 Extension Cost